Magnetic fluids, or ferrofluids, were developed in the 1960's through

 Corporation was founded in 1968.

-After several years of research and development,
+After several years of research and development, and applications

-vacuum processing applications.
+processing applications.
 Today, Ferrofluidic® sealing

 technology is used in the manufacture of the majority of semiconductor